 To get a better idea of the ways to monetize a mobile marketplace, let’s answer the question ‘How does Letgo make money?’ as well as ‘What is a monetization model of OfferUp?’

-The app’s main revenue stream comes from advertising — Letgo has an on-demand premium feature that helps sellers increase exposure of their listings.
+The app’s main revenue stream comes from advertising — Letgo has an on-demand premium feature that helps sellers increase the exposure of their listings.
 The app charges users $1.99 per listing.

 At its founding stages, OfferUp revenue model was not well-established.
 The app relied on venture funds to build the name and the following.
 Now, the app has taken the eBay road and is working towards sustainability.
 OfferUp has shifted from the local to a global mobile app marketplace.
 If you were wondering, how does OfferUp make money? — the answer is, the app is charging users delivery commissions.

 How Much Does It Cost to Build an App Like Letgo and OfferUp?